reposense/RepoSense/docs/UsingNetlifyGuide.md

 1. Leave the **Active** checkbox checked.
 1. Click on **Add webhook** to save the webhook and add it.

 > This should cause Netlify to deploy your site each and every time based on your checked checkboxes.
-Please make sure your forked repository is **upto date** with upstream to enjoy the latest features.
+Please make sure your forked repository is **up-to-date** with upstream to enjoy the latest features.

-### If you wish to use `config files`
+### If you wish to customize using `config files`

 Using `config files` lets you generate a more customised report.
-Please refer to [how to configure using csv files](UserGuide.md#customize-using-csv-config-files) for a more detailed explanation.
+Please refer to [how to customize using csv config files](UserGuide.md#customize-using-csv-config-files) for a more detailed explanation.

 In **Step 5** for **Build Command** use:
 ```